wp-plugins/compact-archives/readme.txt

 1. Compact archives displayed in block layout

 == Changelog ==
+= 3.0.1 =
+* Resolved function naming conflict.
+* Added a check to see if compct archives widget plugin is installed.
+If it is installed then ask the user to deactivate it.
 = 3.0.0 =
 * Added shortcode to be used in posts and pages
 * Added widget based on Compact Archives Widget plugin by [aldolat](http://profiles.wordpress.org/aldolat/)